EQMoore/EQMoore/README.md

 # 💫 About Me:
-# Hi there, I'm EQMoore! 👋<br><br>I'm a high schooler with a passion for robotics on FRC team 467.
+# Hi there, I'm EQMoore! 👋<br><br>I'm a passionate high schooler with a passion for robotics on FRC team 467.
 I have experience in a variety of programming languages and cloud technologies.
 This profile is a look into my work, skills, and activity.
 Feel free to connect or explore my projects.

 # 💻 Tech Stack: